flyfirstmars/spring-ai-workshop/docs/session-01.md

 # Augmented LLM Foundations with Spring AI

 Spring AI applies familiar Spring patterns to large language models (LLMs), making it practical to build production-ready AI services in Java.
-Within the "AI Native Product Development using SpringAI" workshop, VoyagerMate—a travel concierge example—demonstrates how these concepts translate into a domain-specific product.
+Within the "AI Native Product Development using SpringAI" workshop, VoyagerMate, a travel concierge example, demonstrates how these concepts translate into a domain-specific product.

 ---